ns-psingh/frequency-hackathon/README.md

-# frequency-hackathon
+## Team Frequency's Repository for the ByteFight Hackathon.

-Team Frequency's Repository for the ByteFight Hackathon.
+# TurbaFlow -  Fence against human turbulence.

 ## Domain: Urban Management
 ## Problem Statement: To effeciently manage the huge crowd at events such as religious gatherings in Mecca, Kumbh, Shirdi and Tirupati.